 Probably the most important thing here is to keep communication active.
-Share your organisations continuity plans, and stress that you remain 'open for business' if this continues to be the case.
-It will be important that your donors, customers, key stakeholders and suppliers have access to your key contacts.
+Share your business continuity plans, stress that you remain open for business, and ensure that they have access to key contacts.

-It's also crucial to have clear sight of your current working environment, and this will be different for each of you depending on the sector you are working in.
-For example - what's happening to demand and availability, how are other organisations in your sector behaving, and do you need to consider alternative ways of delivering your organisations services?
+It's also crucial to have clear sight of your competitive environment.
+For example - what's happening to demand, how are your competitors behaving, and do you need to consider alternative channels to market (we have seen many restaurants pivot to takeaways for example)?